-Just because a website is loaded with products and a bunch of other, seemingly cool perks, doesn’t mean it’s a guarantee.
+3) Just because a website is loaded with products and a bunch of other, seemingly cool perks, doesn’t mean it’s guaranteed to earn money.

 I can easily make you a website right now, get affiliate links, from a retailer like Amazon, put up a bunch of products and links on the page and call it a big profitable website…

-The real factors that will determine the success of the site you get is:
+Here are the real factors that will determine the success of the site: